lyashevska/smart-environment-mqtt/README.md

 # smart-environment-mqtt

 MQTT Smart Office using Eclipse Mosquitto message broker.
+Eclipse Paho is used to send subscribe and publish messages to the Mosquitto broker.

 Examples of the following operations are implemented: